matthewvb77/mastersheet/README.md

-# master-sheet
+# mastersheet

-A one-HTML-file tool to make joins and pivots with many spreadsheets quick.
+A tool for joining and pivoting many spreadsheets.

+It's a single HTML file with no network access or backend. \
-There's no backend or network access, so it works offline.
-Just download the file and open it with a browser.
+Just download the `mastersheet.html` file and open it with a browser.

 Feel free to request changes via GitHub Issue or Discussion.